lucas95santos/homeflix/README.md

 <br />

 <p>
-  The goal of Homeflix is is to stream movies and series that are stored locally.
+  The goal of Homeflix is to stream movies and series that are stored locally.
 </p>

 <br />